 Just before the start, the driver gave us some instruction and advice, like where to decide to turn back if you see that won’t make to the end or time for each part of the track.

-After that quick chat, I started my way on a Sunday at 7:30 am, around 10°C and a bit of fog.
+After that quick chat, I started my way on a Sunday at 7:30 am, around 10°C (50°F) and a bit of fog.
 I was alone, no Thais and no kids.
-Motivation starts as you put yourself in Frodo’s shoes, nerd moment, and imagine you doing the same journey to destroy the ring.
+Motivation starts as you put yourself in Frodo’s shoes, nerd moment, and imagine you doing the same journey to destroy *the* ring.

-Once you reach Soda Springs, there is a sign saying to do not continue if you are not fit and etc. This is the place to turn back, as our driver told us, because the next step, or steps, are what they call the “Devil’ Staircase”.
+Once you reach Soda Springs, there is a sign saying to do not continue if you are not fit and etc. This is the place to turn back, as our driver told us, because the next step, or steps, are what they call the “Devil’s Staircase”.
 You will find out why it has that name.
-This is the hardest part and brings you all the way up from Soda Springs to Red Crater (top of the track, excluding summit trek).
+This is the hardest part – one hour of stairs! – and it brings you all the way up from Soda Springs to Red Crater (top of the track, excluding summit trek).

-Unhappy and tired, from the Red Crater, since I was up there already, decided to divert for a 1.5h return to Mount Tongariro summit.
-Not bad, easy to moderate, but slippery, fewer rocks and loads of mud.
+Unhappy and tired, from the Red Crater, since I was up there already, decided to divert for a 1.5-hour return trip to Mount Tongariro summit.
+Not bad, easy to moderate difficulty, but slippery.
+Fewer rocks and loads of mud.

-From that part, it’s the way down.
-My legs were not helping anymore; the ground was wet, steep and slippery.
+From that part, it’s the beginning of the way down.
+My legs were not helping anymore.
+The ground was wet, steep and slippery.
 Both sides of the mountain are hills and I confess I was scared.
 That is, I believe, the part that took more time: I was going down very slowly, one tiny step at the time.

-The way down is longer, around 13km, it has a mix of rocks, dirt and then rainforest closer to the end.
+The way down is longer, around 13km, it has a mix of rocks, dirt and then rainforest, closer to the end.

 I would do all again, on a clear summer day, as you can see by the photos, had a pretty ugly day, but it was worth every raindrop and mud in my shoes.